††††† 501 KAR 3:090. Medical services.

 ††††† STATUTORY AUTHORITY: KRS 196.035, 197.020, 441.055, 441.560

 ††††† NECESSITY, FUNCTION, AND CONFORMITY: KRS 441.055 requires the Department of Corrections to promulgate administrative regulations establishing minimum health standards for jails that house state prisoners.
-This administrative regulation sets forth procedures for the proper delivery of medical services in full-service jails.
+This administrative regulation establishes procedures for the proper delivery of medical services in full-service jails.

 ††††† Section 1.
 Medical Services.
 (1) The jail's medical services shall be provided by contracting with a health care provider licensed in Kentucky.

 ††††† (2) The medical authority shall be a licensed practical nurse (LPN), a higher level of licensed nurse, a licensed medical doctor, or licensed doctor of osteopathy.
 Telehealth services may be used, except for mental health evaluations for involuntary commitments pursuant to KRS Chapter 202A.

 ††††† (3) The health care staff shall not be restricted by the jailer in the performance of their duties except to adhere to the jail's security requirements.

 ††††† (4) All health care staff working in the jail shall comply with state licensure and certificate requirements commensurate with similar health care personnel working elsewhere in the community.
 Copies of licenses and certificates for health care staff employed by the jail shall bemaintained on file within the jail.

 ††††† (5) A daily medical log shall be maintained documenting specific medical treatment rendered in the jail.
 This log shall be kept current to the preceding hour.

 ††††† (6) Prisoners shall not perform any medical functions within the jail.